-Where staff have concerns about poor or unsafe practices and potential failures in the School's safeguarding regimes, these should be raised in accordance with the School's whistleblowing procedures which can be found at:
+Where staff have concerns about poor or unsafe practices and potential failures in the School's safeguarding regimes, these should be raised in accordance with the School's whistleblowing procedures which can be found at www.sheffieldsprings-academy.org via the policy link.
+There will be no disciplinary action taken against a member of staff for making such a report provided that it is done in good faith.